Why out-of-favour Gilmour's 'next call is massive'

 Last updated on .From the section Scotland

-Scotland fans will watch with envy when Spanish starlets Pedri and Gavi swagger out onto the Hampden pitch next Tuesday.
+Scotland fans will watch with envy when Spanish starlets Pedri and Gavi swagger out on to the Hampden pitch next Tuesday.

 The Barcelona duo are the latest products to be lifted off Spain's midfield production line, which continues to churn out world-class talent at a terrific rate.